hw-product/fission-app-docs/app/views/docs/packager/_packager.md

-_NOTE: this option is currently unused as the values are inferred by the `platform` directive; but the `package` directive is scheduled to be introduced to allow for generation of non-system package formats (e.g. jar, gem, etc)._
+_NOTE: this option is currently unused as the values are inferred by the `platform` directive; but the `package` directive is scheduled to be introduced to allow for generation of non-system package formats (e.g. jar, gem, msi, etc)._

 #### Architecture (`arch`) {#packager-target-arch}